-If you’re a regular reader of this blog (you’re the best!) you probably know that each month, I publish my monthly goals.
+If you’re a regular reader of this blog (you’re the best!) you probably know that I love setting goals.
+And each month, I publish my monthly goals here on the blog.

 I do this for a couple of reasons.
 1: I like to give my readers a little glimpse into what I’m doing and where my focus is.
 And 2: it gives me a sort of sense of accountability to actually achieve what I set out to do.